yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 * Implementations SHOULD NOT negotiate cipher suites based on non-ephemeral (static) finite-field Diffie-Hellman key agreement.
 Similarly, implementations SHOULD NOT negotiate non-ephemeral elliptic curve DH key agreement.

-  Rationale: The former cipher suites, which have assigned values prefixed by "TLS_DH_*", have several drawbacks, especially
+  Rationale: The former cipher suites, which have assigned values prefixed by "TLS_DH_\*", have several drawbacks, especially
                the fact that they do not support forward secrecy.
-The latter also lack forward secrecy, and are subject to invalid curve attacks {{Jager2015}}.
+The latter ("TLS_ECDH_\*") also lack forward secrecy, and are subject to invalid curve attacks {{Jager2015}}.

 * Implementations MUST support and prefer to negotiate cipher suites offering forward secrecy.
 However, TLS 1.2 implementations SHOULD NOT negotiate